“Forex taught me invaluable lessons that is essential in my life”

 Unfortunately, I eventually depleted all of my savings, and with great difficulty, managed to secure a ticket to return to Japan.
 This all happened within a year and a half.

 Got a skill to make my ideas come true by running PDCA for myself

 It was very regretful when I realized the fact that I had to quit studying and go back to Japan with no money left with me.

-Theme of the stage: Engaging in school and work with solid foundation
+Theme of the stage: Engaging in school and work by building solid foundation

-After going back to Los Angeles from Japan, I entered into Santa Monica College.
+After returning to Los Angeles from Japan, I enrolled at Santa Monica College.

 In charge of a class at Japanese after school

 Then finally, I was able to pay all the expensive tuition fees (over $60,000) and was able to finish my study while working at the same time.
 I’m quite confident that I was able to achieve all these based on the trial and error phase earlier on my phase A.